New Year’s Rockport Eve, on December 31, 2013!

 The Jolly Rogues – Seafaring Songs

 This talented band of musicians and singers has a varied, intriguing repertoire of 18th and 19th Century material from period commemorative, tavern/drinking, romantic ballads, sea shanties, children’s ditties, songs of revolt.
 Included among the songs are those which invite listening (instrumentals), clapping and foot tapping or singing along with a solo or harmonic melody.
 Others may invoke a melancholy mood.
 Among the titles will be found “Rosin the Bow”, “Lizzie Lindsay”, “Captain Kidd”, “All for Me Grog”, “Yankee Doodle”, “Star of the County Down”, “The Parting Glass”, “Rattlin Bog”, “Boston Harbor Shanty” plus “Harvest Home”, “Mermaid”, “Boys of Blue Hill”, “Johnny has Gone for A Soldier”, “Three Jolly Coachmen”, “Maid of Amsterdam”, “Greenland Whale Fishery”.
 Depending on the programs purpose and musical selection, The Rogues appear attired in either 18th or 19th Century clothing or a combination of the two periods, adding to the color and charm of the performance.
 Each musical selection has a prelude explanation of the songs history, folklore and meaning.
 A myriad of emotions is expected to be experienced by the audience.
 You can tell that these gentlemen are into history, and you don’t need to look too far for an affirmation of that fact–they are members of The Guild of Historic Interpreters.
 They stay pretty true to olde times as well, and if you see them perform you’ll probably find them dressing in three-cornered hats and knickers and using traditional instruments.
 We play on the Schooner Fame out of Salem MA sunset cruises and at George’s Island as part of Boston’s 4th of July Celebration.
 We have played in Germany,England and were special guests of Beijing China in 2006.
-We have a 4th CD coming out soon Hick’s the Pirate that we hope to have available for your event.
+Our new 4th CD Hick’s the Pirate is now out and available tonight and on iTunes.
 The Rogues are carving out a unique niche in local musical entertainment.
-Why not make them a part of your experience? www.jollyrogues.com
+Why not make them a part of your experience?

 8. Baptist Church 10-10:45 & 11-11:45 PM